Anisotropic active Brownian particle with a fluctuating propulsion force

+where~$\sqrt{2\hDbb} = \hBbb^{-1}\cdot\hSigmabb$.
+Note the additional drift~$\Vv$.
 The drift~$\Vv$ implies that the particle appears to swim at a constant speed as in the ABP model~\eqref{eq:ABP_standard} for long times, even for~$\Uv=0$.
 The drift~$\Vv$ is only present when the fluctuating force exerts a torque; it is an inertial effect that vanishes for isotropic particles ($\sigmaX=\sigmaY$).
+It does \emph{not} vanish for zero mass, since it involves the ratio~$\Inerc/\mass$.

 It is natural to form P\'eclet numbers based on the advective time~$\aaa/\lvert\Vv\rvert$ and diffusive times~$\aaa^2/\DY$ and~$1/\Dr$, with~$\aaa$ the particle size:

 $\Pe_\perp$ is not large, but also not necessarily small. $\Pe_\rot$ is a dimensionless correlation length that diverges as~$\ell\rightarrow0$, since the rotational diffusivity then vanishes.